Utopian-CashMoney/cloud-resources/Kubernetes/README.md

   - branchesms-service
   - loansms-service
   - userms-service
+7. Command to run kustomize (Compiles all .yaml files at once)
+  - kubectl kustomize | kubectl apply -f -
-7. How to tear Down a Cluster
+8. How to tear Down a Cluster
   - eksctl delete -f cluster.yaml